damontecres/StashAppAndroidTV/README.md

 ### Configuration

 1. Open the app
-2. Go to Settings (the wrench or gear icon at the top)
+1. Open settings (the gear icon at the top-right)
-3. Enter the URL of your Stash server (e.g. `http://192.168.1.122:9999`)
+1. Enter the URL of your Stash server (e.g. `http://192.168.1.122:9999`)
+    - Don't use `localhost`; use the IP address or domain of your Stash server
+    - If you have enabled HTTPS on your Stash server, use `https://` instead of `http://`
-4. If you have enabled authentication on your Stash server, you need to enter the API Key
+1. If you have enabled authentication on your Stash server, you need to enter the API Key

-    a.
-Use your phone to browse to your Stash server and copy the API Key from the "Settings" page
+    1. Use your phone to browse to your Stash server and copy the API Key from the Settings->Security page (e.g. http://localhost:9999/settings?tab=security)

-    b.
-Use your phone's [virtual remote control](https://support.google.com/chromecast/answer/11221499) to paste the API Key into the app
+    1. Use your phone's [virtual remote control](https://support.google.com/chromecast/answer/11221499) to paste the API Key into the app
+    - Do not enter an API Key if authentication is not enabled on your Stash server!
+1. Select `Test Connection` to verify that the app can connect to your Stash server

 ## Contributions